Nonprofit budget. Ugh.

 Budgets don’t have to be hard, even if you’re not a numbers person.
 Do your best and be open to learning through the process.

-Very soon, you’ll have a budget that serves your nonprofit well and helps you manage the finances.
+Very soon, you’ll have a nonprofit budget that serves you well and helps you manage the finances.